Professional practice

 C&P 2024Leading Silk 2024

 “An amazing advocate… not just fantastic with the law… absolutely phenomenal in court” Daniel Oudkerk KC has a broad-based trial and advisory practice.
-He has appeared as the lead advocate at every level in Court (Commercial Court, Chancery Division, King’s Bench Division, Court of Appeal and the Supreme Court) and in arbitration.
+He has appeared as the lead advocate at every level in Court (Commercial Court, Chancery Division, King’s Bench Division, TCC, Court of Appeal and the Supreme Court) and in arbitration.
 A “skilled tactician and a formidable cross-examiner” he is recognised as a leading silk in Commercial Dispute Resolution, Employment Litigation, and Crypto and Blockchain Assets.
 Chambers & Partners 2024 (Commercial) says: “Dan Oudkerk is one of the most effective cross-examiners I have seen”.
 Earlier editions of Chambers & Partners say: “Judges melt before him”.

 “The top pick for employment and commercial disputes cases” (Chambers & Partners, Employment), Daniel has been instructed in many of the most significant commercial employment disputes of recent years.
 He led the claimant team in the record breaking Guy Carpenter v Howden team move conspiracy litigation (2023), acted on two high profile F1 disputes instructed by Red Bull and others (2022); appeared in the Supreme Court in the first employee competition case in 100 years to reach the highest court (Egon Zehnder v Tillman SC (2019)); acted for the claimants in ‘the last of the great payday disputes’ (Gruber & Ors v AIG, a $100m claim in the Commercial Court and Court of Appeal (2016-20)); and acted for the Tullett Prebon in the landmark Tullett Prebon v BGC team move litigation in the KBD and Court of Appeal.
 He is routinely instructed in heavy city employment litigation, injunctions, breach of confidence claims, garden leave and restrictive covenant disputes.
 Chambers & Partners notes his “amazing work on team moves” describing him as “the voice of reason in high-octane disputes”.
 “He works hard and has swagger that breeds confidence; leads the charge of the next generation stars of the Bar.”.

-A serious performer who is very easy to work with, very commercial and really smart” his commercial practice includes high profile disputes across a diverse range of sectors from the football sponsorship dispute New Balance v Liverpool FC [2019] EWHC 2837 (Comm) to Capco’s fintech fraud claim for £200m relating to block chain banking platforms.
-He is instructed for hundreds of thousands of claimants in the unprecedented ‘dieselgate’ emissions group litigation(2023).
+A serious performer who is very easy to work with, very commercial and really smart” his commercial practice includes high profile disputes across a wide range of sectors from ENRC v The Director of the SFO, Gibson & Puddick (2024 Comm) the high-profile breach of confidence/misfeasance proceedings against the Serious Fraud Office to the football sponsorship dispute New Balance v Liverpool FC [2019] EWHC 2837 (Comm) and Capco’s fintech fraud claim for £200m relating to block chain banking platforms.
+He is instructed for hundreds of thousands of claimants in the ‘dieselgate’ emissions group litigation.
+He acted for the claimants in the Fundao Group Litigation both on their anti-suit injunction against BHP and on BHP’s separate attempt to strike out 30,000 claims.
 He acted for the claimant in a substantial fraud claim arising out of a joint venture agreement (“Heinemann rigged Ben Gurion airport tender”, Globes (2022)).
-He acted for the claimant against the Russian oligarch founders of ENRC in a claim under an oral contract and in the subsequent fraud proceedings (Stein v Chodiev & Ors [2015] EWHC 1428 (Comm)) and for the asset manager Henderson in a dispute over the transfer of a £1bn fund which considered the legal status of an Open-Ended Investment Company (Henderson v Pease [2019] EWCA Civ 158.
-Much of Daniel’s work involves claims governed by foreign law, urgent applications for injunctions and expedited trials.
-Chambers & Partners (CDR) says he has a “great ability to read cases, and is vastly experienced, giving direct advice and setting out his position well.
-He has impressive control of the courtroom, and knows when to intervene.”
-“A great strategist able to see the big picture, he inspires confidence in clients and is a real team player”.
-“He’s not afraid to get stuck into the nitty-gritty.”
-Who’s Who Legal recommends Daniel in banking fintech (amongst other areas).
+He acted for the claimant against the Russian oligarch founders of ENRC in a claim under an oral contract and in the subsequent fraud proceedings (Stein v Chodiev & Ors [2015] EWHC 1428 (Comm)).

 He co-edits International Employment Disputes, Oudkerk & Rogers (Sweet & Maxwell).